In Ashes Lie

 Mortal and fae will have to lay aside the differences that divide them, and fight together for the survival of London itself . . .

-The UK edition of In Ashes Lie is out now!
+A new edition of In Ashes Lie is out now, in paperback and ebook!

 In Ashes Lie may not seem much like traditional High Fantasy, but it does not neglect the Fae, giving a remarkably lucid view of their complexities of zone, kind, philosophy and personality right up to a conclusion that’s suitably dark yet not hopeless for the survivors in either the overt or the hidden version of London…